-Those were things “experts” said photographers had to do to be like the “pros”.
-My photography instructors regularly parroted these “pro” tips.
+Those are things that “experts” say you have to do, to be like the “pros”.
+Many photography instructors parrot these “pro” tips.

 But are these “tips” really things that beginners have to follow?
-I challenge three commonly held beliefs about using a DSLR the internet echo chambers say we “must” follow.
+It’s OK to challenge those three common beliefs that the internet echo chambers say you “must” follow.
 If you’re a beginner, maybe you just want some beautiful shots of your kid’s birthday party to share on Facebook!
 Maybe you just want to feel the joy of capturing the world around you!
-Read on to discover the 3 photography tips beginners can safely ignore.

 Tip #1 to Ignore: Always Use Manual Mode

 Want to discourage a beginner?
 Tell them they have to switch to manual mode.
 That’s like telling someone who doesn’t know how to swim to jump into the deep end and see what happens!
 Are you a photography novice?
-Then you should have fun with your camera!
-You should enjoy the thrill of capturing beautiful shots of your family, pets, and the world around you.
-If you switch to “Manual” mode because some snobby photographer said you “had to”, you’ll quickly become frustrated.
+Then have fun with your camera, and enjoy the thrill of capturing beautiful shots of your family, pets, and the world around you.
+If you use “Manual” mode because a snobby photographer said you “have to”, you’ll quickly become frustrated.
 You might not understand all the technicalities of ISO, shutter speed, and aperture, let alone which buttons, knobs, and switches to flip.

 Benefits of Auto Mode

-Today’s modern DSLR cameras are programmed to deliver bright and beautiful results in automatic mode.
-I would argue that a DSLR on “Auto” produces higher quality images than even the best smartphone cameras.
-In addition, auto mode reduces the stress of menus, settings, knobs, switches, buttons, dials, and all the technical aspects of exposure.
-Furthermore, auto mode gives you time to focus on other aspects of photography.
-For example, capturing the happy faces of your kids at Christmas.
-Or preserving that pride in your child’s face when they graduate high school.
-Staying in “Auto” lets you get familiar with the feel of the equipment in your hands.
-Finally, you can learn how the shutter button feels, how your lenses work, and even experiment with the camera’s creative modes.
+Today’s modern cameras deliver bright and beautiful results in “Auto” mode.
+I would argue that Auto takes better pictures than the best smartphone cameras.
+Auto removes the stress of menus, settings, knobs, switches, buttons, and dials.
+That way, you can focus on the important things, like capturing capturing your child’s happy face, and look of pride pride when they graduate high school.
+Auto lets you learn the feel of your equipment.
+Get to know the shutter button, how your lenses work, and experiment with creative effects.
 You can focus (pardon the pun), on composition, interesting perspectives, and angles.